wangziqi2013/wangziqi2013.github.io/_posts/2018-04-07-Concurrent-Certifications-by-Intervals-of-ts-in-distributed-dbms.markdown

 We describe the algorithm in detail in the next few sections.

 On transactional read, the wt of the data item is used to update transaction's interval.
-The interval is intersected with [wt, +&infin;).
-If after the intersection, the interval closes (i.e. the range contains zero available timestamp), then the transaction aborts as it could not find a ct.
+The interval is intersected with [wt, +&infin;) where wt is the data item's write timestamp.
+If, after the intersection, the interval closes (i.e. the range contains zero available timestamp), then the transaction aborts as a ct cannot be found.

-Similarly, on transaction write, the rt of the data item is used to update transaction's interval by an interval intersection.
+Similarly, on transaction write, the rt of the data item is used to update transaction's interval by an interval intersection with [rt, +&infin;).
 If the resulting interval closes then the transaction must abort.

-The above two
+Transactions serialize themselves after committed transactions as they read and pre-write data items.
+This alone, however, does not guarantee serializability of transactions, as reading transactions could conflict with each other.
+The conflict, although not materialized until commit time, will need to be dealt with if both transactions are to be committed.
+For example, a transaction that reads a data item conflicts with another transaction that pre-writes the same data item.
+No matter which one commits first, the reading transaction must be serialized before the pre-writing transaction.